Mamba (candy)

 Mamba fruit chews are a brand of fruit chew candies, produced by August Storck KG.
-They are available in the following flavors: strawberry, orange, lemon, raspberry and cherry.
-Mamba also does not contain nuts, but there is a risk of cross-contamination in the factory.
+They are available in the flavors of strawberry, orange, lemon, raspberry and cherry.
 Mamba was launched in the German market in 1953 and in the US in 1986.
 They are sold in packages of 6, 18, or 24 soft chews and the flavors within each package are selected at random.